starburstdata/SA-Galaxy-Workshop/Module_One-Galaxy-Overview/readme.md

 The module will cover the following areas:

 - Basic Galaxy Architecture [5-10 Mins] Slides
   - We recommend walking through this section with the pre-built slides.
-Referrence "Galaxy Architecture" PDF in this directory.
 - Galaxy Usecases [5-10 Mins] Slides
   - In Development
 - Galaxy UI Walkthrough [10 Mins]
   - We recommend walking through Galaxy UI Live by sharing your screen and driving through the UI.
-A "how-to" video provided in UI Overview Folder.
+A "how-to" video provided in UI Overview Folder is provided as an example.

 - Cluster Overview [10 Mins] Demo/Slides